Cherokee County DUI Lawyers

 Experienced Cherokee County DUI Lawyers

 If you have been arrested in Cherokee County for a DUI, our experienced Cherokee County DUI lawyers are available to discuss your case anytime, including after-hours and weekends!
-Action needs to be taken within thirty days of your DUI arrest in Cherokee County to protect your driving privileges, especially if you refused the officer’s request for a breath or blood test.
+Action must be taken within thirty days of your Driving Under the Influence arrest in Cherokee County to protect your driving privileges, especially if you refused the officer’s request for a breath or blood test.
 If you refused the officer’s request for a blood test, Mr. Sullivan argues before the Georgia Supreme Court that a defendant’s right to refuse the state blood test cannot be used against him at trial.
 He won that issue at the trial court level and the prosecution appealed the case to the Georgia Supreme Court.
-We can discuss how recent appellate cases, including Mr. Sullivan’s Georgia Supreme Court case, may help defend your DUI.
+We can discuss how recent appellate cases, including Mr. Sullivan’s Georgia Supreme Court case, may help defend your DUI charges in Cherokee County.
 Call our experienced Cherokee County DUI lawyers at Chestney & Sullivan today!
 404.816.8777

 Our experienced DUI lawyers in Cherokee County take driving under the influence charges to trial in Cherokee County State Court.